lucasrod25/drug-consumption-analysis/README.md

 ## Models

+### Personality Model

+Insert desc here

 ### Personality + Demographic Model

-This model is trying to find how the personality and demographic related to lcohol, amphetamines, cannabis, coke, ecstasy, LSD, meth, and mushrooms.
-We use multilayer perceptron for this model and we use grid search to test the quality and assurance.
+This model tries to find how personality and demographic attributes are related to Alcohol, amphetamines, cannabis, coke, ecstasy, LSD, meth, and mushrooms.
+We use a multilayer perceptron for this model and we use grid search to get the optimal hyperparameters.

 ### Gateway Drug Model